You look down at your iPhone and it’s so dark that you can barely see the screen. Is the brightness too low? Maybe — but maybe not.

 More Troubleshooting For Dark iPhone Displays

-If you recently used the Zoom feature in Settings -> General -> Accessibility -> Vision and left it on accidentally, it may be the reason why your iPhone screen is too dark!
-Using the Zoom setting, you can actually make the iPhone display darker than you’re able to with the brightness slider.
+If you recently used the Zoom feature in Settings -> Accessibility -> Zoom and left it on accidentally, it may be the reason why your iPhone screen is too dark!
+Using the Zoom setting, you can actually make the iPhone display darker than you’re able to with the Brightness slider.

-If your iPhone’s screen is still too dim, go to Settings -> General -> Reset -> Reset All Settings to eliminate the possibility that something in the Settings app is causing your iPhone’s screen to be too dark.
+If your iPhone’s screen is still too dim, go to Settings -> General -> Transfer Or Reset iPhone -> Reset -> Reset All Settings. to eliminate the possibility that something in the Settings app is causing your iPhone’s screen to be too dark.

-A DFU restore is the deepest kind of software restore you can do on an iPhone.
-If your iPhone’s screen is still too dark, a DFU restore is the last troubleshooting step before a hardware repair.
-This special type of restore wipes both software and hardware settings, so make sure to back up your iPhone, and then follow the PayetteForward DFU restore guide to give it a try.
+A DFU restore is the deepest kind of restore you can do on an iPhone.
+If your iPhone’s screen is still too dark, a DFU restore is the last troubleshooting step you can take before exploring repair options.
+This special type of restore wipes both software and hardware settings, so make sure to back up your iPhone, and then follow our DFU restore guide to give it a try.

 4. Repair Your iPhone